Career Definition of a Tax Examiner

 Accountants prepare and review a company's financial records for accuracy in reporting and also in search of ways to increase revenue; they also play a role in making sure that a company's financial processes and procedures meet accepted standards, making suggestions to senior staff as needed.
 Some accountants also provide services to the public.

 Accountants typically have at least a bachelor's degree in accounting.
 Those who file paperwork with the Securities and Exchange Commission (SEC) as part of their job must have Certified Professional Accountant (CPA) credentials; this requires additional coursework, training, and an exam.
 Several additional professional certifications are available with similar requirements.
-The BLS predicts that accounting and auditing jobs will increase 11% from 2014-2024.
-These jobs paid a median annual salary of $67,190 in 2015, also per the BLS.
+The BLS predicts that accounting and auditing jobs will increase by 10% from 2016-2026.
+These jobs paid a median annual salary of $70,500 in 2018, also per the BLS.